 I think he liked them!

 This is one of the best dishes I have made or tasted in a long time!
 I have been curious about this dish for a while.
-At The Spice and Tea Exchange I have a lot of requests for a seasoning blend for making New Orleans BBQ Shrimp.
+When I managed The Spice and Tea Exchange I had a lot of requests for a seasoning blend for making New Orleans BBQ Shrimp.
 I did some research, found some recipes (which varied greatly), asked some friends who had lived there and came up with this recipe.
 I have to say, it is one of the best things I have ever made!
 It takes a LOT of butter (one recipe called for TWO pounds of butter) and in fact I ended up using half butter, half Olive Oil, but you can save the sauce and use it a few more times as it is really only a poaching liquid, you don’t eat much of it, just the bit in the bowl that you dunk your bread into.
-I am sure it just gets better and better.
+It just gets better and better.
 I have butter poached lobster before and this recipe is a spicier form of that.
 This recipe can be tweaked to meet your more or less spicy palate, but it is meant to be spicy in a Cajun kind of way, full flavored.
 I also used wonderful Low Country Shrimp which have excellent texture and a sweet flavor.
 Not everyone has access to these, so of course, find the best quality shrimp you can find.
-The items that are highlighted are from The Spice and Tea Exchange where I work and the links will take you to the page where you can buy them, or you can substitute your own.

 New Orleans Style BBQ Shrimp

 - 3/4 pound of unsalted butter (yes, that is a lot)

 - 10 cloves of garlic, peeled and thinly sliced

 - zest and juice of 2 lemons (I used Meyer because that is what I have and love)